 In this post

-Garmin announced today new additions for two of its outdoor watch families.
-Both the Garmin Fenix 6 range and the Garmin Instinct get new models that include solar charging among its list of features.
+Garmin today unveiled new additions to two of its outdoor watch families.
+Both to the Garmin Fenix 6 range as well as to the Garmin Instinct new models are incorporated, including the solar charge among its list of features.

 That is, that function that had been reserved for the top of the Fenix range (the Fenix 6X Pro and its 51mm diameter), is already present in the rest of the Fenix 6 series and you can buy any of its sizes with the solar charge glass.
 And, by the way, also in the Garmin Instinct.

 Of course, you have to pay a price... but if you want solar charging you no longer need to opt for the most expensive option.
 In short, these are the new models that Garmin has presented today (eight!):

 - Garmin Instinct Solar Tactical

 In some cases Garmin has used the opportunity add some new functions to the software.
 But before we go into details, let's go with the features.

 As with the Fenix 6X, the Fenix 6S Solar and Fenix 6 Solar are just a different version of the model, let's say, original.
 In all three cases they simply add the technology needed to carry out solar charges and thus slightly increase the total watch's battery life.

 However, Garmin has taken the opportunity to make "official" (so to speak) some of the features that it has been adding lately through updates in recent months and that had already arrived in both the beta and the official version.

 - Power Glass that enables solar charging on theFenix 6S Solar andFenix 6 Solar .
 Remember that there are Solar versions of both normal and Pro (which include maps and music playback).